-- 2 What legislation governs business on the internet? - The following acts regulate business on the internet: - the Civil and Criminal Codes; - Act of 18 July 2002 on the Electronic Provision of Services (AEPS); - the E-Signatures Act of 18 September 2001 (AES); - the Personal Data Protection Act of 29 August 1997 (APDP); the Copyright and Neighbouring Rights Act of 4 February 1994 - the Copyright and Neighbouring Kights Act of 4 February 1994 (the Copyright Act); - the Telecommunications Law Act of 16 July 2004 (TLA); - the Protection of Particular Consumers' Rights and the Liability for the Damage caused by a Hazardous Product Act of 2 March 2000 (APPCR); and - the Act of 5 July 2002 on the Protection of certain electronically provided services based on, or consisting of, conditional access.
+2 What legislation governs business on the internet?

+The following acts regulate business on the internet:

+- the Civil and Criminal Codes; - Act of 18 July 2002 on the Electronic Provision of Services (AEPS): - the E-Signatures Act of 18 September 2001 (AES); - the Personal Data Protection Act of 29 August 1997 (APDP); - the Copyright and Neighbouring Rights Act of 4 February 1994 (the Copyright Act); - the Telecommunications Law Act of 16 July 2004 (TLA); - the Protection of Particular Consumers' Rights and the Liability for the Damage caused by a Hazardous Product Act of 2 March 2000 (APPCR); and - the Act of 5 July 2002 on the Protection of Certain Electronically Provided Services based on, or consisting of, Conditional Access.